• Home

 When on trail:

 • Make noise.
 Don’t surprise a bear.
-Whoop & holler, sing out laud or chat to your hearts content, especially if you are solo.
+Whoop & holler, sing out laud and get chatty, especially if you are solo.

 • Be alert.
 Watch for tracks and scat.
 In Spring, green poop means fresh (grass), in summer and fall the scat may be more red (it's berry season).
-Try and think ahead about what you might do if the the scat is fresh and a bear is around the next corner.
+Try and think ahead about what you might do if a bear is around the next corner.

 • Carry bear spray, know how to use it and practice.